profilecity/vidur/docs/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

+## Roadmap
+We believe in transparency and collaboration, which is why we've open-sourced our [Roadmap](https://github.com/orgs/profilecity/projects/5).
+You can view our planned features, ongoing projects, and future updates on our Roadmap.
+We welcome feedback and suggestions from the community to help shape the future of Vidur.

+## Release Notes
+Stay up-to-date with the latest improvements, bug fixes, and new features by checking our [Release Notes](https://github.com/profilecity/vidur/releases).
+Each release note provides detailed information about the changes and updates made in every version of Vidur.

 ## Staying ahead
 Star Vidur on GitHub and set the repo on a watch to be instantly notified of new releases.